Goodnessmbakara/partystacks/prd.md

 ## Executive Summary

-**Party Stacks** is a collaborative "rain party" decentralized application (dApp) built on the Stacks blockchain that gamifies pooled STX micro-payments.
-Users can host parties by creating a pool of STX tokens, invite friends to join, and when the party reaches capacity, all participants can claim their proportional share of the "rain."
+**Party Stacks** is a gamified "spray party" decentralized application (dApp) built on the Stacks blockchain that enables content creators, Twitter/X Space hosts, and community leaders to engage their audience through STX distributions.
+Hosts lock STX into a party pool and can spray (distribute) rewards to participants at any time.
+Participants can join open parties or parties with optional capacity limits, and claim their accumulated rewards from their dashboard whenever they choose.

 **Target Hackathon:** Stacks blockchain hackathon with WalletConnect integration emphasis
 **Target Deployment:** Stacks Testnet (initial), Mainnet (post-hackathon)